malwarepad/cavOS/README.md

 ## Credits
 - [G-9](https://nr9.online/): ASCII art on fetch!

+## Archive: The x86_64 "rewrite"
+Saturday March 2nd of 2024.
+Through many workarounds, "bad" decisions and an overbearing "just-works" mentality, I had pieced together a purely x86 (32-bit) kernel that could unreliably fuel userspace applications.
+Still holding onto old code (from back when I barely understood simple concepts, like say paging), outdated libraries and a lot of other stuff.
+It *sometimes* worked, but I was not satisfied.

+5:00PM; That afternoon I decided to start a lengthy process of migrating everything to the x86_64 architecture and ironing out plenty of reliability issues, which made for actual nightmares to debug.
+I basically reached a certain point to understand that quick & dity solutions only lead to completely avoidable mistakes, which were extremely hard to pinpoint after tremendous amounts of abstractions were added.

 ## License
 This project is licensed under GPL v3 (GNU General Public License v3.0).
-For more information go to the LICENSE file.
+For more information go to the [LICENSE](LICENSE) file.